Alexander Timans

 Links: Paper | Code

-We explore a series of uncertainty quantification methods on a large-scale image-based traffic dataset spanning multiple cities and time periods, originally featured as a NeurIPS 2021 prediction challenge.
-Meaningful uncertainty estimates relating to underlying traffic dynamics are recovered by a combination method of deep ensembles and patch-based deviation.
-In a case study, we then demonstrate how uncertainty estimates can be employed for unsupervised outlier detection on changes in city traffic dynamics.
+We explore different uncertainty quantification methods on a large-scale image-based traffic dataset spanning multiple cities and time periods, originally featured as a NeurIPS 2021 prediction challenge.
+Meaningful uncertainty relating to traffic dynamics is recovered by a combination method of deep ensembles and patch-based deviations.
+In a case study, we demonstrate how uncertainty estimates can be employed for unsupervised outlier detection on traffic behaviour.

 project image